What is an Instant layer?

 If the layer claim is omitted in the JWT, the “default layer” for that document identifier is used.
 So if you’re already using Instant, all your annotations will be in this default layer, and you can continue using the default layer without having to change anything on your server or in your client code.

 For more technical information about layers, take a look at our Instant Layers guide for Document Engine.
-To learn more about some of the design considerations and our vision for Instant layers, please read the Instant layers blog post.
+To learn more about some of the design considerations and our vision for Instant layers, read the Instant layers blog post.

-Try Layers for Yourself
+Try layers for yourself

 To see layers in action without having to touch your server setup, you can use our example applications: